On decomposability and subdifferential of the tensor nuclear norm: Subdifferential of the tensor nuclear norm

 see, e.g.,~\cite[Example~2]{watson1992characterization} and~\cite{lewis2005nonsmooth}.
 We remark that $\BU\BV^{\T}$ is invariant over all compact SVDs of $\CT$ due to Autonne's uniqueness~\cite[Theorem~2.6.5]{horn2012matrix}.
 The importance of this representation has been well recognized in mathematical optimization and statistics.

 In the tensor space, however, only two limited subdifferential inclusions of the nuclear norm are known in the literature, to the best of our knowledge.
-It was first stated in~\cite[Lemma~1]{yuan2016tensor} that for any third-order tensor $\CT\in\R^{n_1\times n_2\times n_3}$,
+It was first stated in the discussion following~\cite[Lemma~1]{yuan2016tensor} that for any third-order tensor $\CT\in\R^{n_1\times n_2\times n_3}$,

 where for any $\CT\in\R^{n_1\times n_2\times \dots \times n_d}$,